wsq94317/SoftwareTechnologyGroup47/README.md

 This assignment must be submitted online via L@G under the assessment page.
 Only 1 submission per group is needed.
 Your submission should include;

 ##### Part A
--	A project plan (doc/pdf).
+- Project Plan.docx - A project plan document.
 You should use the provided template.
+- Software Design Document.docx - A software design document.
+You should use the provided template.
--	A Gantt chart.
+- Gantt chart.xlsx - A separate Gantt chart (high resolution version).
 You should embed this in your project plan (as an image or other), but also provide the original file.
--	A software design document (doc/pdf).
-You should use the provided template.
-- A copy of your GiT log
+- git_log.txt - A copy of the Git Log
+- Any other documents/supporting files you have created that you think are necessary to include at this stage

 ##### Part B
 -	All required .py files containing the data analysis program